This Android app allows you to find castles thar are near you. Currently the app includes only English and Welsh castles.

 Richard I Crowned King

 Richard I was crowned king in Westminster Abbey.
 He was escorted along a path of woollen cloth.
 At the head of the procession was the clergy, first the priors next the abbots then the bishops.
 In the midst of the bishops were four barons holding golden candelabra, followed by Geoffrey de Lucy, John Marshal, William Marshal and William Fitzpatrick holding the Cap of State, golden spurs, golden sceptre and golden verge.
 The golden crown was carried by William de Mandeville.
 Richard was anointed with holy oil on his head, chest and hands.
 During the service a bat was seen to flutter around the throne which was seen to be an evil omen.

 William of Scotland gives Richard 10,000 marks

-William I of Scotland gives Richard I 10,000 marks for the Crusade.
-This overturns the Treaty of Falaise which William had to sign when captured in 1174.
+William I of Scotland gave Richard I of England 10,000 marks for the Crusade.
+This overturned the Treaty of Falaise which William had to sign when captured in 1174.

 Built by Hubert de Burgh this castle is one of the three he owned in the Welsh Marches.
 White Castle, and Grosmont Castle being the other two.

 In this year Rhys ap Gruffydd, The Lord Rhys captured the castle at Kidwelly from the Normans.
 It is possible that he repaired its structure at this time.